 Oaxaca City – 4 Days

-Oaxaca City offers enough cultural delights and colour to rival most other places in Latin America without the overwhelming size of some cities.
+Oaxaca City, also known as Oaxaca de Juárez, offers enough cultural delights and colour to rival most other places in Latin America, without the overwhelming size of some cities.

-The UNESCO world heritage listed Centro Historico is packed with historic, colourful, colonial buildings and churches, art galleries, street art and museums, chic cafes and boutiques all within walking distance of each other and is a must for any Oaxaca itinerary.
+The UNESCO world heritage listed Centro Historico is packed with historic, colourful, colonial buildings and churches, art galleries, street art and museums, chic cafes and boutiques all within walking distance of each other.

 Oaxaca is also known for it’s vibrant festivals and is one of the best places in Mexico to celebrate Dia de Muertos (The Day of the Dead) so time your trip around the end of October and start of November if you can.

-- Visit the local markets like Benito Juarez to get a taste of local culture and life and sample the street food stalls outside
+• Visit the local markets to get a taste of local culture and life and sample the street food stalls outside

 Check out more tickets, tours and things to do in Oaxaca